esbullington/rust-stomp/README.md

 rust-stomp
 ==========

-Stomp client for Rust (work-in-progress)
+Stomp client for Rust (work-in-progress).
+Unusable at the moment.